 Chicken Enchilada Bake – I also added a layer of rice to make this go farther

 (I forget what the last meal was – I have a feeling I just froze the chicken to make Quesadillas with but I’m pretty sure the packaged chicken is still in the freezer, haha.)

 The Chicken Noodle Soup was from a website that is no longer available – but was just a simple recipe that, so far, everyone has loved.
 You make the stock by cooking a chicken in the crockpot with carrots, celery, bay leaves, and pepper on the bottom – covered with water to within an inch of the top of the crockpot.
 I cooked mine on low overnight.
 After removing the whole chicken, I took out some of the liquid, leaving enough to make my soup with.
 Then I added back in 1/4 of the chicken chopped into small pieces.
 That’s it.
 Sooo simple for a very yummy, good-for-you chicken soup.
 You can add any other spices that you choose.
 I’ve made this twice now and it really is very good.
 If you prefer noodles in your soup, I would cook them and add them as you fill your bowl.
 I find noodles just get too soggy if they are left in soup bases.
 Personal choice, though.

 That was December’s freezer meals session.
 I did it over the course of two days.
 Doing the beef one night.
 It took me about 3 hours with prep, cooking, and clean up.
-I don’t remember how long the chicken took.
-I totally forgot to document that part of it, but I think it was about the same.
-I started them while I was making supper and then it didn’t seem so labor-intensive since I was making supper anyway.
+The chicken probably took about the same amount of time.
+I forgot to document that part of it, but I think it was about the same.
+Creating the meals while I was making supper made the time pass better and it didn’t seem so labor-intensive.